Driving Demand for Enterprise Smart Contracts Using the Trusted Computation Framework and Attested Oracles via Chainlink

-Co-authored by Eugene Yarmosh, Intel Systems Architect and TCF Technical Lead, and the Chainlink team.
+Co-authored by Eugene Yarmosh, Intel Systems Architect and TCF Technical Lead, and the Chainlink Labs team.

 Blockchains can greatly enhance their capacity to meet enterprise requirements around privacy and scalability by using Chainlink oracles to route transactional computation off-chain to the Trusted Computation Framework (TCF).